For GPs and Other Health Professionals

 Guidelines have been developed to assist with long-term follow-up care.
 These will enable you to understand a survivor’s risk, provide additional screening as needed and to identify late adverse effects of childhood cancers.

-In addition to providing medical care, primary care physicians of childhood cancer survivors need to perform surveillance for secondary cancers, identify late effects of therapy and attend to psychosocial needs.
+In addition to providing medical care, GPs of childhood cancer survivors need to perform surveillance for secondary cancers, identify late effects of therapy and attend to psychosocial needs.
 Plans should be individualised and based on the patient’s risks of various late adverse effects.
 (See reference 6 for further information)

 Rural and remote perspective